jbx-protocol/juice-interface/.github/PULL_REQUEST_TEMPLATE/default.md

 ## Acceptance checklist

 - [ ] I have evaluated the [Approval Guidelines](https://github.com/jbx-protocol/juice-interface/blob/main/CONTRIBUTING.md#approval-guidelines) for this PR.
-- [ ] I have tested this PR in [all supported browsers](https://github.com/jbx-protocol/juice-interface/blob/main/CONTRIBUTING.md#supported-browsers).
+- [ ] (if relevant) I have tested this PR in [all supported browsers](https://github.com/jbx-protocol/juice-interface/blob/main/CONTRIBUTING.md#supported-browsers).
-- [ ] I have tested this PR in dark mode and light mode (if applicable).
+- [ ] (if relevant) I have tested this PR in dark mode and light mode (if applicable).